uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Indeed Stoney culture was condemned explicitly and implicitly.”
 He recalled being taught that the only good people on earth were non-Indians and, specifically, white Christians.[^286] Andrew Bull Calf recalled that at the residential school in Cardston, Alberta, students were not only punished for speaking their own languages, but they also were discouraged from participating in traditional cultural activities.[^287]
-Evelyn Kelman recalled that the principal at the Brocket, Alberta, school warned<!--x-->
-students that if they attended a Sun Dance that was to be held during the summer, they would be strapped on their return to school.[^288]
+Evelyn Kelman recalled that the principal at the Brocket, Alberta, school warned <!-- page 092 -->students that if they attended a Sun Dance that was to be held during the summer, they would be strapped on their return to school.[^288]
 Marilyn Buffalo recalled being told by Hobbema, Alberta, school staff that the Sun Dance was ‘devil worship.’289 One year, Sarah McLeod returned to the Kamloops school with a miniature totem pole that a family member had given her for her birthday.
 When she proudly showed it to one of the nuns, it was taken from her and thrown out.
 She was told that it was nothing but devilry.[^290]